cpro-js/ui5-react-generator/src/app/templates/README.md

 `npm run deploy`

 This command will automatically build the app beforehand and then deploy it to the target SAP system.
 The credentials are taken from `.env.local`.
-Currently, this only works for Windows, but it should be easy to adapt to shell syntax.

 If you encounter `401` as response status, then your credentials are wrong.
 The deployment fails sometimes with an inconceivable error message, just repeat the command then